 Hello and welcome!

-Glad you found us.
-Let me first say that we are so happy to meet you and look forward to getting better acquainted.
-I am sure you would like to know more about us since you have dropped by so here is more information.
-We are the local chapter in this group called the SCA.
-The Society for Creative Anachronism ( SCA) is the local group of our medieval organization.
-In terms of our geography, our canton is located within the Barony of Skrealing Althing, which in turn is part of the Great and Noble Kingdom of Ealdormere.
-In the rest of the worlds terminology we are considered to be Ottawa and surrounding regions.
-The Kingdom of Ealdormere contains almost all of the Province of Ontario.
+Glad you found us!
+We are so happy to meet you and look forward to getting better acquainted.
+I am sure you would like to know more about us since you have dropped by, so here is more information.
+We are the local chapter in a recreational medieval organization called the Society for Creative Anachronism (SCA).
+The Canton of Caldrithig is the local group within that organization encompassing Ottawa, Ontario, Canada and surrounding regions.
+Within the organization, our Canton is located within the Barony of Skraeling Althing, which in turn is part of the Great and Noble Kingdom of Ealdormere.
+In real-world geography, the Barony encompasses the region from Petawawa, to Kingston, to Ottawa, to Cornwall, and the Kingdom covers most of the Province of Ontario.

 Who Do I Contact?